 To help you discover the proper test for your body and particular situation, we chose the best at-home food sensitivity tests.

-- Results become available just 1-2 business days after the test makes it to the lab
+Results become available just a few business days after the test makes it to the lab

 Like most at-home test kits, cerascreen’s food sensitivity kits require a finger prick sample.
 After collecting it with the materials inside the kit, you are instructed to activate the test in the safe and secure “my cerascreen” portal on the cerascreen website or app.
 From there, use the prepaid packing label to send the kit to its partner lab.

 The lab analyzes samples for specific Immunoglobulin E (IgE) and Immunoglobulin G4 (IgG4) antibody reactions.
 The results report is completely personalized and will clearly state if you have any elevated levels of specific IgG4 antibodies—indicating that you could be sensitive to certain foods, drinks, or additives.
 Along with the reaction report, cerascreen provides nutrition tips on keeping a balanced diet with food sensitivities.

 Its food sensitivity kits also test for food allergies so you can get all the answers to your possible food-related questions in one go.
 The cerascreen test kit option that includes food sensitivity testing starts at approximately $150.

 - Cost: $160-$26

 - Sample collection method: Finger-prick blood sample